manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 		1. Use the Linux command for moving/renaming files and folders.

 			```
-			$ <copy>mv <old name> <new name></copy>
+			$ <copy>mv [old-name] [new-name]</copy>
 			```
 	</if>

 	- **Modify directly on GitHub**
-		1. Login to *GitHub* in a browser and go to the repo.
+		1. Log in to `github.com` in a browser and go to the repo.
-		1. Go to the file and &gt; select **Edit file**.
+		1. Go to the file and select **Edit file**.
-		1. Place the cursor at the first character of the file name and hit backspace.
+		1. Place the cursor at the first character of the file name and press **Backspace**.

 	- **Using Windows Explorer**
-		1. Move the file to another location, outside the Clone.
+		1. Move the file to another location, outside the clone.
-		1. Right-click (F2) and rename.
+		1. Right-click and rename (F2).
 		1. Copy the file back to the original location with the new name.

 		> **Note**: Renaming a file or a folder at the same location in Windows Explorer does not help because the names are not case-sensitive.

-	- **Final option**: if all the above failed, take the long route -
+	- **Final option**: if all the attempts failed, then eventually the long route -
 		1. Delete the file (or move it out to another location)
-		1. Create a folder with the new name (or rename at another location and copy it back).
+		1. Create a file with the new name (or rename at another location and copy it back).
 		1. Commit to main repo with the new name.

 		Use this option as the last resort.